7 Questions To Ask Yourself The Next Time You Feel Intense Anxiety

 2. Could hormones have something to do with it?

 After deciding to cease oral contraceptives after a decade, I experienced a serious hormonal imbalance that mimicked menopause.
 Hot flashes, night sweats, heart palpitations, and cognitive and physical anxiety were present a good part of my days.
 After seeing my naturopath and working toward balancing my hormones, I noticed a significant improvement and felt calm (although anxiety still worsens for me at certain times in my cycle).
-If you're feeling anxious or depressed and can't pinpoint why, it might have to do with fluctuating or unbalanced hormones.
+If you're feeling anxious or depressed and can't pinpoint why, it might have to do with fluctuating or unbalanced hormones1.

 3. Are you fatigued or getting sick?

 Low energy, foggy brain, and a general sense of malaise contributes to anxiety in a couple of ways: 1) it creates a stress reaction as your body tries to fight illness, and 2) your cognitive functioning is affected, often resulting in feeling anxious, unfocused, and indecisive.
 Remember to lower your expectations for yourself in this case, especially for tasks involving cognitive performance.

 4. Did you have a few too many glasses of wine last night?

 I met a friend in Nicaragua who described his experience of "The Scaries" after we imbibed too much the night before.
 Before that, I thought I was the only one who experienced feelings of depression and anxiety as byproducts of a hangover (why do we drink again?).
 Alcohol messes with our nervous system and neurotransmitter levels, which can cause anxiety (or "The Scaries").